 What you want to cook is equally as important as how many people you are cooking for.
 Though the smaller crock pots are ideal for smaller food portions, you might want to do the occasional beef or pork ribs or a big roast.

 In such instances, you will definitely need a bigger crock pot.
-Smaller crock pots only come in the round shape which makes it harder for them to accommodate the aforementioned foods.
+Smaller crock pots only come in a round shape which makes it harder for them to accommodate the aforementioned foods.

 The older crock pot models that we grew up on were stove units that you needed to monitor.
 The current crock pot models come equipped with timers that switch it off once the cooking is finished.